Joseph Alexander Kethel: Residential designs

-and Presbyterian church, as was Kethel.
+and the Presbyterian church, as was Kethel.
 After becoming a private hospital in the 1950s Idalia was demolished in 1973 for an apartment development.
 A decade after Idalia was built in Strathfield, Kethel designed the house Youbri at Darling Point in a North American Ante-Bellum style for an American expat Peter Britz and his wife Vera Young.
 The house name Youbri was as an abbreviation of the owners' surnames.
 It then became the Sydney home of wool broker, art collector and philanthropist Samuel Henry Ervin.
 By the time the philanthropist and arts patron James Fairfax acquired the house in the 1960s, it was known as Glanworth.
 The house is now owned by The Seven West Chairman Kerry Stokes who bought it for $9.5 million in 1998.
 Kethel designed homes clearly appeal to well-connected wealthy owners to the current day.